brookisme/gitnb/README.md

 # note the changes have not appeared in our nbpy.py file
 test|master $ git diff

+# however, we can see the changes with 'gitnb diff'
+test|master $ gitnb diff A_BUGGY_NOTEBOOK.ipynb

 # `gitnb update` updates your tracked files
 test|master $ gitnb update